PocketDad/PocketDad.github.io/evaluation.md

 ## User Goals
 * Users can effectively plan for maintenance of their items.
-* Users feels that sharing tasks with their friends and family helps minimize the workload.
+* Users feel that sharing tasks with their friends and family helps minimize the workload.

 ## Scenarios
 In order to test the intuitiveness of our app, we would like for users to naturally find the requested functionalities.